1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 Overall, the idea here is to keep all the component code in one place (just like in React and other modern frameworks).
 This keeps our UI declarative, addressing one of the main criticisms.

-Sidebar: Some people were concerned this would create memory issues if we are re-rendering these elements and attaching the events directly to the new elements.
-I've found the same thing as in this [comment](https://news.ycombinator.com/item?id=31296728), that the browsers are smart enough to garbage collect the old listeners and you don't need to handle this like back in the day.
-If it does become an issue for some reason, you can move the event listeners higher up in the app and use event delegation instead of binding the events directly.
+Sidebar: Some people were concerned this would create memory issues if we re-render these elements and attach the events directly to the new elements.
+However, I've found the same thing as [this commenter](https://news.ycombinator.com/item?id=31296728) – browsers are smart enough to garbage collect the old listeners, and you don't need to handle this as you used to in the past.
+If it becomes an issue, you can move the event listeners higher up in the App and use event delegation instead of binding the events directly.

 ### 5. Render the State of the World Based on Data (Data Flowing Down)